slazav/pico_osc/pico_rec/Readme.md

    Answer: OK when trigger can be run.
 To wait until the signal is recorded and written to a file use wait command after the block command.

-wait -- wait until the oscilloscope is ready
+wait -- wait until the oscilloscope is ready and return status of last block command.

 avr_start -- start averaging
    If averging is on, sum of all recorded signals is collected in a separate buffer.